collective/mr.migrator/README.rst

 Getting a pipeline
 ------------------

-A pipeline is a concept from `collective.transmogrifier`_ where dictionary items pass there a series of steps, each adding, removing or uploading information to an external source.
+A pipeline is a concept from `collective.transmogrifier`_ where dictionary items pass through a series of steps, each adding, removing or uploading information to an external source.
 A pipeline is configured in configuration file using the INI style syntax.
 Mr.Migrator lets you run either pipelines you built yourself, or